mmadden/grumber/README.md

 This task is setup to lint the application code, clean the target directories, pre-compile the templates, concatenate, and minify the JS.

+## Gratitude

+Thanks to [Trek Glowacki](http://github.com/trek) for his [ember-todos](http://github.com/trek/ember-todos-with-build-tools-tests-and-other-modern-conveniences) project which helped me learn Grunt when it wasn't so easy.